 Support is extended to the families as well as the young people and goes beyond the gates of the college or the time young person is with us; when people leave Holy Spirit College, our Student Services Team work to support them and their families to transition to the next phase of their lives.

-The Student Services staff are involved in every facet of the program at Holy Spirit College; this includes participation and organisation of programs, camps, excursions, College days, and work experience.
+The staff are involved in every facet of the program at Holy Spirit College; this includes participation and organisation of programs, camps, excursions, College days, and work experience.
 The student support staff regularly liaise closely with the principal and teachers, in order to meet the social, emotional and personal needs of the young person.
-Likewise, all teacher-mentors communicate with student support staff about young people and families.
+All teacher-mentors communicate with each other about young people and families.
 The continuous communication is essential for the establishment and maintenance of individual plans for each young person.

-Teachers and student support staff also communicate on a regular basis about student progress; this relationship is the cornerstone of our well-being and pastoral care program.
+Mentors and support staff also communicate on a regular basis about young people's progress; this relationship is the cornerstone of our well-being and pastoral care program.
 There are occasions where we utilise professionals outside of the school; in these instances, this is discussed with parents or carers and the young person prior to any intervention.

 For young people who have negative experiences or perceptions of learning it is particularly important we maintain an environment which is both physically and psychologically safe.
 This means ensuring that equipment is appropriate to the capacity of learners and the physical space presents no hazards, it also means observing the class dynamic carefully for interpersonal issues and potential power imbalances.